 Non-invasive wearables with a brain-computer interface are slowly catching on, with development at a somewhat advanced level due to sizable military funding in the initial stages.
 Companies like Kernel, Qneuro, NeuroSky and EMOTIV are rapidly moving toward widely-available devices and less-invasive BCI methods, with neuroheadsets becoming a more common commercial option.
 Even Facebook has been developing a BCI implant that reads brain activity, and is able to decipher a basic set of words.

-Not only do these neurocomputing devices record brain data, newer ones like EMOTIV’s can allow users to utilize mental commands when playing certain games or other applications.
+Not only do these neurocomputing devices record brain data, but newer ones like EMOTIV’s can also allow users to utilize mental commands when playing certain games or other applications.
 The thinking is that in the future, neurocomputing devices and algorithms can be harnessed for corporate functions like controlling unified messaging and exchanging “brain messages”, and perhaps even mundane tasks like ordering food online.

 It might even be tapped for applications like online banking and other functions which utilize the sensitive data stored in our heads such as passwords and PIN numbers.
 And this is where things get dicey, because the university researchers’ experiment found that the brain data can be tracked and analyzed by software within the headset itself.